Schaudge/HiLive2/README.md

 Installation
 ------------

+If you are using a Debian based system you can directly install the Debian package from the official [Debian repository](https://packages.debian.org/sid/hilive "HiLive Debian package")

-If the binary distribution from the project website does not work for you, you can still compile HiLive from source.
+If this does not work for you, you can still compile HiLive from source.

 Make sure that the following dependencies are installed: